icecube/icetray-public/phys-services/resources/docs/scale_and_containment_calculator.rst

     - The boundary of the IT81 detector as shown by the blue line in the figure below.
   * - IT81_SMOOTH
     - A slightly different version of this boundary, in which the "notch" in the northeast corner is smoothed over a little (by one string).
   * - IT73_STRICT
-    - Similar to IT81_STRICT, except that the southwest border goes straght from string 41 to string 2 (those 5 strings on the edge weren't there in IC73).
+    - Similar to IT81_STRICT, except that the southwest border goes straght from string 41 to string 2 (omitting those 5 stations on the edge not present in IC73).
   * - IT73_SMOOTH
     - Similar again, except for the slightly different treatment of the northeast "notch".
   * - IT_INFILL_STA2_STRICT (experimental)
-    - A boundary defined by the eight stations that participate in the IceTop 2-station Trigger.
+    - A boundary defined by the six stations that participate in the IceTop 2-station Trigger.
 Since it's so long and skinny, may expand or contract to some rather funny shapes.
   * - IT_INFILL_STA2_BIGOVAL (experimental)
     - A boundary defined by the stations "one layer out" from the eight of the 2-station Trigger.
 When this one expands and shrinks, it will form less extreme shapes.
   * - IT_INFILL_TRIANGLE (experimental)